JaidenCook/300-MHz-Pipeline-Scripts/README.md

 ## Pipeline Dependencies: (I will need to give links as to where to get these)

-CASA
+# CASA
 CASA-CORE python wrapper
-CHGCENTRE *
+CHGCENTRE
-COTTER *
+COTTER
-WSCLEAN * - These need casa-core to function.
+WSCLEAN - These need casa-core to function.

 python packages:
-python version used is 2.7, may be updated to 3.6 at a later date.
+python version used is 2.7, may be updated to 3.6 at a later date. astropy matplotlib mwa_pb (github download for this) numpy scipy joblib multiprocessing tqdm

-astropy
-matplotlib
-mwa_pb (github download for this) numpy scipy

 Note: If processing on Pawsey scripts will need to be modified.
 Self-Note: I will also have to give the version of all the packages I used.